-My office hours are on Wednesday afternoon from 3-5:50pm or by appointment.
-The TA will have two times of office hours in room 213/214 each week and each time will be two hours.
-(In weeks where there is a TA session, there will be no TA office hours or only one 2-hour TA office hour session.)
+My office hours are TBA or by appointment.
+The TA will have two hours of office hours in room 213/214 each week.
+(In weeks where there is a TA session, there will be no TA office hours.)
 Please DO make use of these office hours to clarify any course-related question you may have.

-TA Sessions (Tentative):
+TA Sessions:

-There will be two to four TA sessions where the TA reviews the lecture notes and answers course-related questions.
+There will be two TA sessions, one before each exam, where the TA reviews the lecture notes and answers courserelated questions.
 Besides, some of the homework or other exercise questions will be discussed in detail during the TA sessions.
 While full attendance is not required, you are strongly encouraged to go to the TA sessions.